Updated: Jun 7

 The Annex 1 glossary has expanded to include the definitions of cleaning, decontamination and disinfection.
 The disinfectant’s quality-critical parameters or QCPs, such as efficacy or contact time, should be carefully evaluated before determining their appropriate use in the CCS.
 Keep in mind that alcohol is not always the preferred disinfectant.
 There are many types of agents adjusted and optimized to suit their application.

 Where decontamination efforts are concerned, the draft pays particular attention to materials and equipment that move from a low grade to a high grade, as they pose the highest risk to the final product.
 Effective disinfection of packaging entering Grade A and Grade B areas should be demonstrated and supported by the CCS, with RABS and isolators cleaned prior to disinfection.
 Programs for effective cleaning and disinfection procedures, which also includes residue removal, should be written and well-trained to applicable personnel.
 A successful disinfection process is validated via the study of its effectiveness where used and for the time period before biocide expiration.

 Figure 4.
 Part of cleaning: Disinfectant residue removal

 Risk Assessment and Microflora

 Processes, equipment, facilities, and manufacturing activities should be managed in accordance with QRM principles.
-Risk assessments, which can be performed by third party experts such as Particle Measuring Systems, are conducted based on detailed knowledge of the following:
+Risk assessments can be performed and conducted based on detailed knowledge of the following:

 Process inputs and outputs